 Lillian Lake hike description

-The trail to Lillian Lake heads down and over the Kananaskis River on a well-built suspension bridge.
-Once you’ve across the bridge turn left and follow Galatea Creek, basically all the way to the lake – a distance of 6.3 km with an elevation gain of 492 m (1,614 feet).
+The hike to Lillian Lake begins with a short descent down to and over the Kananaskis River on a well-built suspension bridge.
+Once you’ve across the bridge turn left and follow Galatea Creek, basically all the way to Lillian Lake – a distance of 6.3 km with an elevation gain of 492 m (1,614 feet).

 Along the way there are numerous small bridges to cross – all rock solid, as well as many avalanche path to cross.
-That’s why this hike is not recommended for winter touring.
+That’s why the Lillian Lake hike is not recommended for winter touring.

 Near the halfway point on the Lillian Lake hike, head up towards open areas with excellent views of the mountains both nearby and in the distance.